FDelporte/FXGLSystemMonitoring/blog.md

 client.subscribe(topicName);
 ```

-The ClientCallBack gets called each time a message is available in the topic.
+The ClientCallBack gets called each time a message is available for the topic that we mentioned earlier.

 ```
 @Override